web2py/py4web/apps/_dashboard/THEMES_GUIDE.md

 ## Notes

-- The current dashboard implementation uses a single base layout.
+- The dashboard uses canonical page templates plus optional hook partials.
-- Theme-specific visual customization is expected to be done primarily through CSS variables and optional `theme.js` behavior.
+- Theme-specific customization should stay primarily in `theme.css` and optional `theme.js`; use hook partials only for small structural differences.